apigear-io/template-qtcpp/docs/docs/features/mqtt.md

 #### Use `MqttHelloAdapter`

-As mentioned earlier you an adapter of QtMqtt (with protcol and network layer implementation), here provided by a `ApiGear::Mqtt::ServiceAdapter`
+As mentioned earlier, this is an adapter of QtMqtt (with protcol and network layer implementation), here provided by a `ApiGear::Mqtt::ServiceAdapter`
 All you need to do is to pass this ServiceAdapter to your Interface Service Adapter, and request connecting to host when it is convenient for you.

 ```cpp